The Hardest Budget to Budget: Facebook Ads Options

 Obviously, this is just the tip of the iceberg that is Facebook ads. (‘Grats on your Oscar win, Leo!)
 There’s always more to be learned in regards to Facebook, especially its role in the auto marketing toolbox.

-For those looking to take their relationship with Facebook to the next level, look into our upcoming Facebook ads webinar series.
-It's not a one-size-fits-all webinar, but rather a series that offers intel and insight for people at different stages of their automotive marketing endeavors.
+For those looking to take their relationship with Facebook to the next level, check out our free digital resources.
+It’s not a one-size-fits-all library, but rather a collection of ebooks, case studies, and more with intel and insight for people at different stages of their automotive marketing endeavors.
 (Oscar not included.)